Equity Release Schemes For The Over 80’s

 Equity release for over 80s requires a specialist approach because in almost all cases, pension credits are involved.
 When they are, even if you have an indefinite assessed income period, releasing a large amount of your property value as cash increases your savings, sometimes substantially.
 These changes can supersede the indefinite period, requiring the change in circumstances to be reported to the Pension Service.

-There are, however, several exemptions in place for people using equity release at 80 and over that enable money to be released from your property through a lifetime mortgage without affecting your benefit entitlement.
+However, several exemptions exist for people using equity release at 80 and over.
+These enable money to be released from your property through a lifetime mortgage without affecting your benefit entitlement.
 It depends on how you spend your money.

 Some exemptions include home repairs that are necessary for your well-being.
-This could involve fitting a stairlift, having a downstairs bathroom put in, adapting a bathroom into a wet room for easier accessibility, or replacing your vehicle with another that’s wheelchair accessible.
+This could involve fitting a stairlift, having a downstairs bathroom put in, adapting a bathroom into a wet room for easier accessibility, or replacing your vehicle with another wheelchair-accessible one.
 Or perhaps to consolidate loans so you can manage monthly outgoings better.

 What you cannot do is release equity from your home and give it away as an advance on inheritance to your loved ones.
 This can be classed as deliberate deprivation of assets.